 Lexi chills easily so she loves to wear clothes and snuggle in blankets.
 She lives in a two-generation home with three other dogs – she acts like a mother to them and loves them.
 The dogs get along great and love to play and snuggle together.
 Lexi loves to ride in her car seat and favors small balls and anything tiny and squeaky to carry around.
 She visits a nursing home once a week to see her grandma and other residents in the home who love to see the dogs.

 Lexi is a good-natured dog with a strong will to live.
 She’s smart and she is beautiful.
 Her ODH family loves her and she enjoys every day to the fullest.
 We work with the vet to keep her as healthy as possible.

 Update: Lexi had two dental extractions by a dental specialist and all went well.
 Because of her fragile jaw, she now enjoys only soft food.
 She loves our new ODH permanent foster, Gabby.
 Lexi acts like the mother to all the dogs in our household even though there is only one smaller than than she is and she is not the oldest.
 Her favorite thing is to dress up!

 All in all, Lexi continues to be a happy girl who loves going for rides in the car, being with the other dogs at home, and showing affection to others.
 She follows me everywhere and is very much loved.

 Update: Lexi is estimated to almost 14 years old.
-Over the past year, she has experienced seizures and now, being on anti-convulsants, the seizures have stopped.
-Occasionally, she has laser therapy when her neck causes Lexi pain.
-The laser therapy works.
-She also has hair loss in areas on back so Lexi wears clothing.
-She gets immunotherapy injections at intervals to help with her skin issues. .
-Despite hercomplex health problems, Lexi is a happy girl.
+Over the past year, she has experienced seizures and now that she is on anti-convulsants the seizures have stopped.
+Occasionally, she has laser therapy when her neck causes her pain.
+She also has hair loss in areas on her back so Lexi wears clothing.
+She gets immunotherapy injections at intervals to help with her skin issues.
+Despite her complex health problems, Lexi is a happy girl!